More than a few times this past week, you’ve probably had to step back and size up the Everest of information you’ve been trying to scale.

 On the one hand, it’s something of a blessing to have instant access to information.

 You can stay well-informed about best practices and learn precisely what actions to take to help slow the spread of the virus in your community: Wash your hands frequently, at least 20 seconds each time.
-Stay at home.
+Wear a mask.
 If you must go out, stay at least 6 feet from others.

 On the other hand, you’re deluged with information—some useful, some sketchy, some outright inaccurate.